TimGrt/Ansible-Best-Practices/docs/ansible/installation.md

 pip3 install ansible
 ```

+!!! tip
-It makes the most sense to install only the *ansible-core* package and to install the few collections necessary for the project via `ansible-galaxy`.
+    It makes sense to install only the *ansible-core* package.
+Afterwards, install the few collections necessary for your project via `ansible-galaxy`.
     This way you have an up-to-date, lean installation without unnecessary modules and plugins.

 Thereby the [chapter Project > Collections](project.md#collections) is to be considered.
 If a container runtime is available, the complete installation can also be bundled in a container image (so-called *Execution Environment*).

 ## Execution environments